eclipse-vertx/vert.x/CONTRIBUTING.md

 Please also read [this](http://wiki.eclipse.org/Development_Resources/Contributing_via_Git)

-In order for any contributions to be accepted you MUST do the following things:
+In order for any contributions to be accepted you MUST do the following things.

 * Sign the [Eclipse Foundation Contributor License Agreement](http://www.eclipse.org/legal/CLA.php).
 To sign the Eclipse CLA you need to: